-Administration of the Interdisciplinary Undergraduate Certificate in Museum Studies will be housed within the Department of History in Franklin College of Arts and Sciences.
+Administration of the Museum Studies ICP will be housed within the Department of History in Franklin College of Arts and Sciences.
 Existing museum spaces and classrooms throughout campus will be utilized for the implementation of instruction, with no additional space required.